dadamvince/dadamvince.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently a Postodoctoral Fellow at the University of Pretoria, sponsored by the South African Reserve Bank (SARB) Chair in Monetary Economics.
-I am also a Policy Associate with Economic Research Southern Africa (ERSA) where I am part of a team running the South African Modelling Network (SAMNet).
-Follow www.smanet.org.za to find out more.
+I am also a Policy Associate with Economic Research Southern Africa ([ERSA](https://econrsa.org)) where I am part of a team running the South African Modelling Network ([SAMNet](https://samnet.org.za/)).
+The [SAMNet page](/al-folio/publications/) will provide you with further information.

 My field of research focuses on the modelling of the labour market at a macroeconomic level and the implications it may have for monetary policy conduct.
 At the moment, I am focusing on investigating labour market flows between public and private sector jobs in an economy battling with significant skill gap and an exceptionally high level of unemployment.